 The FBI CREST is a shorter, more focused version of the Citizens Academy, conducted in partnership with a community group at an offsite location.
 Students learn about the mission, goals, history, and internal workings of the FBI, but the sessions are customized to meet the needs of each organization.
 CREST serves as a means for the FBI and participating communities to exchange information, enabling crime problems to be identified and addressed.
 The goal of CREST is to foster a greater understanding of the role of the federal law enforcement in the community through frank discussion and education.
-The program is eight hours long and can be split into two nights (four hours each night).

 Multi-Cultural Advisory Committee

 We host meetings for area ethnic, religious, and cultural leaders through our Multi-Cultural Advisory Committee.
 The committee works to open a dialogue with these leaders on key issues so that Boston Division leadership and FBI Headquarters community relations experts better understand local communities.
 Committee members meet quarterly to discuss topics and to learn about our mission, protocol, and procedures.

 |The recent community Iftar was a huge success, with more than 200 people in attendance.

 Director’s Community Leadership Award